lozzd/Nagdash/README.md

     * Protocol: http or https
     * Tag: The text that should be displayed against all hosts and services from this instance.
     * Taccolour: The background colour of the tag that is displayed next to all hosts and services from this instance.
+    * url: (optional) the url to this web interface of this instance.  will be used to link the tags

 * Filter: This is a simple regex filter if you wish to only display certain hosts from all your instances.
 For example, if you were making a dedicated dashboard for a team that manages a certain set of servers.
 * Duration: This sets the default Downtime duration when the "Downtime" button is clicked from the Nagdash interface.
 Out of the box, it's 60 minutes.